-There are 17,448 active and 2,227 retired participants in the plan as of January 1, 2020.
-The actuarial valuation for June 30, 2021, utilized a modified roll-forward approach in which new participant data was not collected, but claims and contribution rates were updated to reflect updated experience and premium rates for the current fiscal year.
+There are 17,074 active and 2,045 retired participants in the plan as of January 1, 2022.
+The actuarial valuation for June 30, 2023, utilized a modified roll-forward approach in which new participant data was not collected, but claims and contributions rates were amended to reflect updated experience and premium rates for the current fiscal year.